Ancient Cretan Women’s Fashion: Dressing Like a Minoan

 Their typical look was high-contrast, with a pale face (achieved by the application of white powder) as well as red lips, blushed cheeks, and red nails.
 The iconic feature of their make-up regimen was painting their eyelids with black paint, which was reminiscent of the Egyptian cat-eye.

-*Click here to see my attempt at a Minoan-inspired look, mostly working with what I already had.
-Something more elaborate (probably commissioned by a seamstress) will take a lot more time… and money.
+*Click here to see my attempts at Minoan-inspired looks, mostly working with what I already had.

 Minoans: Peoples of the Past by J. Lesley Fitton